 Our very survival rests on these four fundamental forces of nature.
 All the while, as you read this article sitting on your chair, the atoms in your body aren’t actually touching the atoms in the chair.
 The familiar Gravitation is pulling you down onto your chair.
 While the electromagnetic interactions in the computer screen are responsible for generating light that helps you read.
 And now when you look up at the night sky, all grown up, you can marvel at the forces that are all around us.
 For if you seek answers regarding these you will find it, unlike that elusive thing called God.

-To know more about the fundamental forces of nature please visit our web page or download the Byju’s the learning.
+To know more about the fundamental forces of nature please visit our web page or download BYJU’S – the learning app.